sjev/path_tracking_pid/doc/controller_design.md

 ## Introduction

 This document describes the design and implementation of a sophisticated path tracking controller for mobile robots.
-The controller implements a **dual-loop PID architecture** that provides robust path following capabilities for both differential drive and tricycle steering robots.
+Unlike classic **pure pursuit controllers that use constant velocity**, this controller implements a **dual-loop PID architecture with dynamic velocity regulation** that provides robust path following capabilities for both differential drive and tricycle steering robots.

 ### Key Features
+- **Dynamic velocity control** with acceleration limiting (vs constant velocity in pure pursuit)
-- Dual-loop control (lateral + angular)
+- Dual-loop control (lateral + angular) for independent tuning
 - Multiple tracking modes (carrot-following vs base-link)
 - Model Predictive Control (MPC) for velocity regulation
 - Support for differential drive and tricycle steering models
 - Anti-collision integration with costmaps
+- Smooth goal approach with automatic deceleration
 - Dynamic reconfiguration for real-time tuning

 ## Design Philosophy